r3bl-org/r3bl-open-core/README.md

 #### make_struct_safe_to_share_and_mutate!

-This function like macro (with custom syntax) makes it easy to manage this pattern (which we call the "manager" of "things").
+This function like macro (with custom syntax) makes it easy to manage shareability and interior mutability of a struct.
+We call this pattern the "manager" of "things").

 > 🪄 You can read all about it
 > [here](https://developerlife.com/2022/03/12/rust-redux/#of-things-and-their-managers).

-The idea is to make it easy to manage shareability and interior mutability of a struct.

 1. This struct gets wrapped in a `RwLock` for thread safety.
 2. That is then wrapped inside an `Arc` so we can share it across threads.